Looking to enter a career in recruitment? Or perhaps you’d just like to get better at your job?

-It’s essential for future business that recruiters are able to build positive professional relationships with their clients and candidates and are likeable.
+It’s essential for future business that recruiters are able to build positive professional relationships with their clients and candidates and are likable.
 If they don’t come across as particularly personable, it can make the client/candidate feel uncomfortable.
 By creating a good rapport with everyone you work with, a level of trust is then built between you.
-These professional relationships will in turn make future business a lot easier, as they are more likely to want to work with you in the future or to recommend you to others.
+These professional relationships will, in turn, make future business a lot easier, as they are more likely to want to work with you in the future or to recommend you to others.

 4) Good listener

 Recruiters have got a bit of reputation for being able to talk the ears off of you, but they must also be a good listener!
 Though the temptation may be to launch into a conversation by shouting about how great they are, it’s important to sit back and listen to the client or candidates needs and requirements first.
 It will be much easier to fill roles if you take the time to get to know what each party is looking for.